|

 - DIEGO:

-Usually said to derive from Spanish Santiago
+Said to have been derived from Spanish Santiago

-("St. James").
-But in the Middle Ages Diego existed in the Latin forms
+("St. James"), but in the Middle Ages Diego existed in the Latin forms

 Didacus